Nine Things they do not tell you about Risk Management

 Risk management is about the future and its future is wide open

-We saw that Risk Management is a forward-looking, future oriented activity.
-It is information hungry and still an evolving discipline.
-While flawed and incomplete, it is constantly tasked with constructing plausible scenarios, shaping the untold multitudes of evolutionary paths into a manageable cone of uncertainty.
-Its main deliverable is to help us steer within the range of safe possibilities, in directions that better serve us as individuals or in collective undertakings.
+We saw that Risk Management is a complex, still evolving, forward-looking, future oriented activity.
+It is an information hungry undertaking.
+While flawed and incomplete, it is constantly tasked by different stakeholders in society with constructing plausible scenarios, giving reliable shape to the untold multitudes of possible evolutionary paths.
+To produce a manageable cone of uncertainty.

-This mental exercise of building fact-based models of the future has a bright and open future!
 Join us in this journey via any of the resources we are developing: